Delaunay/Gamekit/Docs/DataDriven/Abilities.rst

 	* Armor increase
 	* Damage
 	* Health bonus
+	* Haste: increase movement speed
-	* Level: level of the disable
+	* Level: level of the buff
 		* Minor
 		* Medium
 		* Strong

 * Debuff: reduce the effectiveness of a character
-	* Level: level of the disable
+	* Level: level of the debuff
 		* Minor
 		* Medium
 		* Strong